microsoft/vscode-cpptools/Documentation/Getting started.md

 # Configuring includePath for better IntelliSense results

 This page describes how to configure include paths for folders containing C or C++ files to get the full IntelliSense experience.
-If you're seeing the following message when opening a folder in VS Code, it means the C++ IntelliSense engine needs additional information about the paths in which your symbols are located.
+If you're seeing the following message when opening a folder in VS Code, it means the C++ IntelliSense engine needs additional information about the paths in which your include files are located.

 ![Configure includePath for better IntelliSense](https://github.com/Microsoft/vscode-cpptools/raw/ronglu-edit/Images/configure%20includepath.jpg)